 - Operational – reduced availability of services or equipment

 - Privacy – loss or theft of personal information

-In the Internet of tomorrow, more and more devices will be connected to each other, bringing great utility to our daily lives, but also offering a myriad of opportunities for security breaches.
-As a long time investor in security technology, NXP® offers a broad portfolio of security solutions, from microcontrollers to high-performance multi-core communication processors.
+On the Internet of tomorrow, more and more devices will be connected to each other, bringing great utility to our daily lives, but also offers a myriad of opportunities for security breaches.
+As a long time investor in security technology, we offer a broad portfolio of security solutions, from microcontrollers to high-performance multi-core communication processors.
 We are a leading provider of security technology for multiple applications from connected cars to data centers, healthcare to industrial control.
 Our expertise in security, built through decades of regular and deep investment in security, makes us a valuable partner when you are deciding the security requirements for your project.

 Features for trusted systems include:

 - Device secret keys and persistent secrets for secure storage

 - Tamper detection with hardware response